dji-sdk/Mobile-SDK-Doc/source/android-tutorials/GSDemo-Google-Map.md

 **5.** Lastly, we override the `onMapReady()` method to initialize the `gMap` and invoke `setUpMap()` method to implement the `setOnMapClickListener()` method of `gMap` variable.
 Then add a marker of Shenzhen, China here for example.
 So when the Google map is loaded, you will see a red pin tag on Shenzhen, China.

-For more details, please check the Github Sample Project.
+For more details, please check the tutorial's Github Sample Project.
 If you are not familiar with adding a Google map to your application, please follow this <a href="https://developers.google.com/maps/documentation/android-api/utility/setup#library-dependency" target="_blank">guide</a>.

 We have gone through a long process to setup the UI of the application.
 Now, let's build and run the project and install it in your Android device to test it.
 Here we use Nexus 5 for testing.
 If everything goes well, you should see the following gif animation of the application: